ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 SFL  recruits  potential  employees  through  a  vast  range of channels such as collaborating with professional recruitment consultants, leveraging on internet recruitment platforms  and  encouraging  staff  referrals.
 In  addition, we have started reaching out to tertiary institutions as a channel of recruitment.
 Due to the COVID-19 situation, we are conducting recruitment interviews online.

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000017_6f8d552c1e471dcffa27d7a4a5206e355104adfee72a7b8a75bb379b8b838bc9.png)
+**Description**: The image shows a person wearing a suit and typing on a laptop, overlaid with transparent financial charts and data, creating a visual representation of business, finance, and technology.
+The graphs have both line and bar formats, and the image has a bright, airy feel.

 **Description**: The image shows a person in a suit typing on a laptop, with an overlay of financial graphs and charts, including bar graphs, line graphs, and numerical data, suggesting a focus on business, finance, or stock market analysis.
 The person's hands are the primary focus, and the overlay creates a sense of dynamism and the complex data being processed.
 The image has a soft, somewhat blurred quality, and the overall tone is professional and indicative of analytical work.